Clifford Circuits Augmented Grassmann Matrix Product States: Discussion

 \section{Discussion}

-In this work, we have proposed a variational MPS framework based on Grassmann tensor networks, in which Clifford circuits are directly embedded within the fermionic formalism.
-This framework preserves strict fermionic locality without resorting to Jordan–Wigner mappings, guarantees disentangling operations consistent with fermionic statistics, and substantially improves approximation accuracy.
-Owing to fermionic parity conservation, the number of required Clifford circuits is reduced to only 12, making the method more efficient than in the qubit setting.
-As a result, the proposed approach provides a transparent, scalable, and powerful tool for simulating strongly correlated fermionic systems.
+In this work, we have proposed a DMRG framework based on the CAGMPS ansatz, in which local Clifford circuits are embedded directly within the fermionic Grassmann formalism.
+This framework preserves fermionic locality without resorting to JW mappings, guarantees disentangling operations consistent with fermionic statistics, and substantially improves approximation accuracy.
+Moreover, owing to fermion-parity conservation and equivalence under entangling action, the relevant two-site Clifford gates are restricted to 12 inequivalent representatives, enabling a more efficient search than in the qubit setting.
+As a result, the proposed approach provides a transparent, scalable, and effective variational approach for simulating strongly correlated fermionic systems.

 The present framework also opens several promising directions for further research.
-A natural extension is to higher-dimensional settings, where Grassmann tensor networks can be generalized to fermionic PEPS and related architectures~\cite{Corboz2009fermionic,Corboz2010simulation}.
-Since locality is preserved throughout the construction, embedding Clifford circuits in two dimensions may yield both conceptual clarity and computational gains, offering an efficient route to simulating strongly correlated fermionic systems beyond one dimension.
+A natural extension is to higher-dimensional settings, where GTNs can be generalized to fermionic PEPS and related architectures~\cite{Corboz2009fermionic,Corboz2010simulation}.
+Since the Clifford disentanglers are formulated directly in the fermionic Grassmann language, embedding them into two-dimensional fermionic TNs may provide both conceptual clarity and computational advantages.
+This offers a promising route toward simulating strongly correlated fermionic systems beyond one dimension.

-Beyond ground-state simulations, CAMPS has also been applied to the compression of quantum circuits for both qubit and qutrit systems~\cite{fux2024disentangling,harper2025gcamps}.
-In particular, when a deep quantum circuit composed of Clifford gates interspersed with a small number of non-Clifford $T$ gates is applied to a product state $\ket{0}^{\otimes N}$, such circuits can be effectively compressed provided that the number of $T$ gates lies below a certain threshold.
-This compression is achieved by absorbing the non-Clifford content into a modified initial state, in which selected qubits are replaced by $T$ states, such that the remaining evolution reduces to a Clifford circuit.
-From a broader perspective, it would be interesting to explore whether analogous circuit compression schemes can be realized in fermion-based quantum simulations by employing CAGMPS.
+Beyond ground-state simulations, the Clifford-augmented MPS has also been applied to the compression of quantum circuits in qubit and qutrit systems~\cite{fux2025disentangling,harper2025gcamps}.
+In particular, deep quantum circuits consisting mostly of Clifford gates with a limited number of non-Clifford gates can often be compressed efficiently when the non-Clifford content remains sufficiently sparse.
+This can be understood by absorbing the non-Clifford resources into a modified input state, for example, by replacing selected qubits with magic states, so that the remaining evolution is described by a Clifford circuit.
+From a broader perspective, it would be interesting to explore whether analogous circuit-compression schemes can be realized in fermion-based quantum simulations using CAGMPS.